 My heart, however, goes out to those who have lost their jobs.
 I know that a pie won’t put food on the table or a roof over your head, but perhaps, in that moment when you take a bite, it’ll provide a little bit of sweet soft comfort.

 Uncle Richard’s sweet potato pie

-1 1/2 cups mashed cooked sweet potatoes or one 15 oz. can of mashed sweet potatoes
+- 1 1/2 cups mashed cooked sweet potatoes or 1 (15-ounce) can mashed sweet potatoes

-In a chilled bowl, beat all ingredients with mixer, whisk or egg beater until soft peaks form.
+- Meanwhile, to make the ginger whipped cream, in a chilled bowl, beat the cream, honey, and ginger with a mixer, whisk or egg beater until soft peaks form.